laptop keyboard Computers & Technology

 Photos & Videos: Protect your Privacy - See How to Remove Metadata from Photos, above.

-Privacy: Check Your Privacy Settings - Provides direct links to pages that explain how to update your privacy settings on popular devices and online services such as Amazon, eBay, LinkedIn, Twitter, Instagram, Snapchat, YouTube, Apple, Google, MasterCard and many others (2022, National Cyber Security Alliance).
+Privacy: Manage Your Privacy Settings - Provides direct links to pages that explain how to update your privacy settings on popular devices and online services such as Amazon, eBay, LinkedIn, Twitter, Instagram, Snapchat, YouTube, Apple, Google, MasterCard and many others (2024, National Cyber Security Alliance).
 30-Second Privacy Fixes: Simple Ways to Protect Your Data outlines how to quickly limit location tracking, smart speaker recordings, and other data collection (2022, Consumer Reports).
 Electronic Frontier Foundation offers Surveillance Self-Defense, with detailed advice for safer online communications, as well as the free Privacy Badger Browser Extension.
-Lifehacker Tech Privacy VIDEO offers tips to help you enhance the privacy of your devices, apps, and online activity; includes short videos on topics such as What to Do Immediately After You Click a Phishing Link (Lifehacker, part of Ziff Davis digital media and internet company).
+Lifehacker Tech Privacy offers tips to help you enhance the privacy of your devices, apps, and online activity (Lifehacker, part of Ziff Davis digital media and internet company).
 For more advice that can help you prevent spam and tracking, see How to hide your email from data collectors (2021, The Verge; part of Vox Media).
-Privacy International NEW! explains how technology, privacy, autonomy and freedom are deeply interconnected, and provides some guidance on steps you can take to enhance your privacy.
+Privacy International explains how technology, privacy, autonomy and freedom are deeply interconnected, and provides some guidance on steps you can take to enhance your privacy.
 Covers Social Media Surveillance, Mass Surveillance, AdTech, Health Tech In Sexual & Reproductive Rights, and more (UK charity).
 See also Cookies, Fingerprinting & Tracking, Data Breaches, Data Brokers, Disposal of Electronic Devices, Health App Privacy, Internet of Things (IoT), Kids & Tech, Apps & Privacy, Security, VPNs, Credit Reports, and Privacy, Identity Theft, & Junk Mail links.

 Safe Computer Disposal - See Disposal of Electronic Devices, above.

-Safe Words: Defend Yourself against AI Impostor Scams with a Safe Word NEW! - 'Online or on the phone, treat your family members and friends as though they were an e-mail log-in page.
+Safe Words: Defend Yourself against AI Impostor Scams with a Safe Word - 'Online or on the phone, treat your family members and friends as though they were an e-mail log-in page.
 Make up a passcode - a safe word or private phrase - and share it with them in person.
 Memorize it.
 If they call you in alarm or under unusual pressure, especially if those concerns are connected to requests for money, ask for the code to verify who is on the other end of the line.'
-(2024, Scientific American)
+(2024, Scientific American).
+See also Artificial Intelligence links, above.

 Security Breaches - See Data Breaches, above.